xonq/tutorials/annotationPipeline.md

 1) If a line of code ends with EXACTLY (even the space before) ` \` then it is telling the command line that you want to write on the next line... this keeps things readable and clean - which is a theme this tutorial puts forth.
 If you do not add the `\`, then each line will be executed as an individual line of code.
 A clean lab bench is best practice.

 2) The `\` means completely different things than `/`, as the latter is typically involved in delineating paths.
-Paths point to files, e.g. `/fs/ scratch` (or even this URL!); however, there are multiple ways to delineate paths.
+Paths point to files, e.g. `/fs/scratch` (or even this URL!); however, there are multiple ways to delineate paths.
 The full/ absolute path always points to the exact location of a file and is therefore always safe to use, however the *relative* path is only relative to your current position in the file system.